-- Turn the dough out onto a floured surface and knead until the dough becomes soft and smooth.
+- Turn the dough out onto a lightly greased surface and shape into a ball.

-- Place your dough ball in a greased bowl.
-Cover with plastic wrap and let rise until it doubles in size, about 1 hour to 1 hour 30 minutes.
+- Place your dough ball in a greased container.
+Cover with lid or plastic wrap and let rise until it doubles in size, about 1 hour to 1 hour 30 minutes.

-- Punch your dough down again and roll it into a tight loaf.
-Place your dough in a greased pan and allow the dough to double in the pan, about 30 to 45 minutes again.
+- Punch your dough down and fold it into a sandwich loaf.
+Place your dough in a greased pan and allow the dough to rise above the edge of the pan, about 30 to 45 minutes again.

 - Bake at 350° Fahrenheit (176° Celsius) for about 35 to 40 minutes.

-- Turn your bread out onto a cooling rack and let it cool completely before slicing and serving.
+- Turn your bread out onto a cooling rack and brush with melted butter.
+Let it cool completely before slicing and serving.